 The Bylaws of the Michigan State University Board of Trustees state that "the Constitution (of the State of Michigan) confers upon the Board of Trustees the freedom, power, and responsibility to develop a free and distinguished university and to promote the welfare of mankind through teaching, research, and public service."
 1,2,3

 As the primary functions of an academic community, learning, teaching, scholarship, and public service must be characterized by a fundamental commitment to academic freedom and maintained through reasoned discourse, intellectual honesty, mutual respect and openness to constructive criticism and change.
 Faculty members, as central to this community, serve as scholars pursuing the search for knowledge and its free expression, as teachers instructing students, and as professionals and citizens contributing special knowledge and skills through public service and community participation.
 In the performance of all these functions faculty members are held accountable to the University, in accordance with established policies and procedures, by the Board of Trustees which, as an elected body, is responsible to the people of the State of Michigan.
-4
+4Michigan State University strives to create and maintain a community that enables all of its members to reach their full potential.
+To do so requires an environment of trust, openness, civility, and respect.
+The University is firmly committed to discouraging behaviors which adversely impact a person’s ability to participate in the scholarly, research, educational, patient care, and outreach and engagement missions of the University.
+The University has a compelling interest in ensuring an environment in which productive work and learning may thrive.
+The University also has an interest in respecting freedom of speech and protecting academic freedom and in preserving the widest possible dialogue within its instructional and research settings.

+The University expects its faculty members to engage with others in a professional manner, with civility and respect.
 In order to carry out the mission of the University, faculty members, as members of both the academic and the broader public community, have the right to a clear statement of academic freedom, tenure, and other fundamental faculty rights and responsibilities.
 The purpose of this document is to acknowledge these fundamental rights and responsibilities.
 5

 Academic Freedom and Responsibility